 Earth and Space

-In Spring, we will look at Earth’s place within our solar system, and learn about Earth's place in space.
+In Autumn 2, we will look at our planet's place within our solar system, and learn about Earth's place in space.
 We will travel into the observable universe from the safety of our classroom!

 Guided Reading - Reading for Inference

 We will use a variety of texts - both fiction and non-fiction - to enable us to apply our learning to a range of question types, and to make links between different books and our own growing general knowledge.
 We will use text annotation as a method of exploring a text, and will build on our retrieval and inference reading skills.
 In order to support your child with both their grammar and reading at home, please use the following links:

 This term, we will continue our Maths journey with multiplication and division, and fractions.
 We will also further our Maths fluency by working closely on our Addition and Subtraction, and Multiplication and Division skills.
 Times tables and generating new facts from those known will be a focus within our morning task time.
 It is imperative that pupils are able to recall these facts in order to access the Year 5 curriculum thoroughly.
 We will be using Number and Lightning as the basis of our knowledge to support our arithmetic skills.
 Pupils will be taught operations in depth, and will be tasked with using these in a variety of different contexts.

 Vocabulary: number, place value, addition, subtraction, multiplication, division, digit, numeral, column, fraction, numerator, denominator.

 Homework will continue to be set from our White Rose Maths homework book.
 In order to support your child with their times table knowledge at home and with arithmetic in general, please use the following links:

 Our White Rose Science learning in Autumn 2 focuses on Space.
 We will learn about the Solar System and ideas about it over time, about the planets and their motion through space, about night and day, and about the Moon.